 - Clean the walls.
 Whether you're skimming over textured walls, or removing paste from wallpaper, cleaning the walls is important.
 Wallpaper paste shows through paint if you don't wash it all off.
 Sometimes you won't even know paste is there until you paint the walls.
 There are several good cleaning products to use.
 TSP, or even fabric softener for clothes, dissolves wallpaper paste.
 Rinse the walls with clean water.

 - Sand the walls.
 Once the walls have dried from cleaning, use an orbital sander with fine-grit sandpaper, or a drywall sanding sponge, to sand the walls smooth.
 Check the edges around gouges and holes and make sure there isn't any torn drywall paper above the surface.
 The walls have to be smooth.

 Prime the Walls Before Skim Coating

-To get the best results, two prime coats are needed for this project.
-Apply the first coat before applying your first skim coat.
+To get the best results, two prime coats are recommended for this project.
+Apply the first coat of primer before applying your first skim coat.
 The second prime coat is applied over the final skim coat.
-Painting directly over drywall joint compound without priming first reduces the quality of the paint finish.
+Painting directly over drywall joint compound without priming first can cause problems with the finish when you paint.
 Drywall mud is very porous and spongy.
 The primer forms a sealed layer so the paint dries evenly for the best finish.

 Why prime before skim coating walls?